renzodamgo/CHiME9-ECHI/README.md

 ## <a id="data"> 2.
 Installing the data </a>

-Out dataset is hosted on HuggingFace.
+Our dataset is hosted on HuggingFace.
 To download the dataset, you must first request access at the
 [CHiME9-ECHI Dataset page](https://huggingface.co/datasets/CHiME9-ECHI/CHiME9-ECHI).
 Full details of the dataset can be found at that link.
 Once you have been